simoncblyth/env/notifymq/README.txt

      tests/
               pyROOT and cint tests using the lib

      ./
               Short testing mains are here

               mq_sendstring
                     note that the string is wrapped into MyTMessage (use SendRaw for sending to non-root consumers, as when using JSON to communicate with web apps  )

+     obsolete/

                  mq_monitor
-                       monitor is started in separate thread preventing blocking, the monitor thread is kept as simple as possible ... avoid use of ROOT objects
+                       monitor is started in separate thread preventing blocking, the monitor thread is kept as simple as possible ... avoid use of ROOT objects BUT requires a polling loop making inflexible for integration with eg event display

                  mq_threaded
                         initial investigations of using threading , this